run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 ### Internal Networking Issues

-Run:AI is based on Kubernetes.
+Run:ai is based on Kubernetes.
 Kubernetes runs its own internal subnet with a separate DNS service.
 If you see in the logs that services have trouble connecting, the problem may reside there.
 You can find further information on how to debug Kubernetes DNS [here](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/){target=_blank}.
 Specifically, it is useful to start a Pod with networking utilities and use it for network resolution:

 ```
 kubectl run -i --tty netutils --image=dersimn/netutils -- bash